 The general structure of the Chain of Responsibility design pattern looks like this:

 - Handler — defines an interface for handling requests.
 This interface is optional when all the handlers extend the BaseHandler class — then having a single abstract method for handling requests should be enough;

-- BaseHandler — an abstract class which contains the boilerplate code that’s common to all the handler classes and maintains a reference to the next handler object on the chain.
+- BaseHandler — an abstract class that contains the boilerplate code common to all the handler classes and maintains a reference to the next handler object on the chain.
 Also, the class may implement the default handling behaviour e.g. it can pass the request to the next handler if there is one;

 - ConcreteHandlers — contain the actual code for processing the request.
 Upon receiving a request, the handler could either handle it or pass it along the chain.
 Usually, handlers are immutable once they are initialised;